panzershreks/CDRC19/GLM Take 2/missforest_models.md

-# GLM Models with MissForest Imputed Data
+# GLM Models with MissForest Imputation
 ## For "Full Model Imputation"

 1. "junk" variables in each category was removed